lisaconnect1234/MicrosoftTakeHome/SolutionNotes.md

 Solution Design Consideration

-I created an API for this project, that reads the query string containing latitude and longitue.
-The API returns an JSON array that contains the 5 closest food trucks.
+I created an API for this project, that reads the query string containing latitude, longitude and requested number of trucks.
+The API returns an JSON array that contains the closest food trucks based on the number of trucks requested or defaults to five.

 - API: /api/closest?lat=x&lon=x&numTrucks  (note: numTrucks is optional, defaults to 5) Returns JSON: Distance, Applicant, Location Description, Latitude, Longitude, locationId